jmfranck/acert.github.io/Software_Packages.md

 This VM is a bundle consisting of a complete operating system with all conference software pre-installed.
 {%include VM_status.md%}

+We expect that everyone will come to the workshop with both VMs fully functional on their laptop, so please let us know ASAP if you experience any trouble.
-If you get in trouble, we will likely be offering an on-site solutions, but we will only be able to accommodate a very limited number of people this way, and it will likely cost a surcharge.
+(If you get in trouble, we will likely be offering an on-site solutions, but we will only be able to accommodate a very limited number of people this way, and it will likely cost a surcharge.)

-However, VirtualBox provides a temporary and low-performance solution.
+VirtualBox provides a temporary and low-performance solution.
 We **strongly encourage** attendees to **additionally** install the software on their laptops or a server that they can remotely connect to, as detailed in the instructions below.
 This will allow you to continue to use the software after the workshop is over.